evsny24/Bloons-Tower-Defense-6-Macro/README.md

 # NOTICE

 Some maps use cash drops to improve reliability.
-Even though you earn the money back, you may configure some maps on easy difficulty instead.
+Even though you earn the money back, you may configure however you want.
+There is a no cash drops preset configuration you can enable in the config file.

 Maps that use cash drops on impoppable
 - bloody puddles